SierraWireless/ALEOSAF-training/Labs/Setup/README.md

 Setup Lab
 ===============================================================================

-Setup the gateway in order to folow the training.
+Setup the gateway in order to follow the training.

 Goals
 -------------------------------------------------------------------------------